thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/basics/README.md

     <meta charset="UTF-8">
     ```

-    * Comment out this line by clicking anywhere on that line, and using the keyboard shortcut of control+/  (forward slash)
+    * Comment out this line by clicking anywhere on that line, and using the VSCode keyboard shortcut of control+/  (forward slash)

 1. Copy the following line (highlight, then control-c), and then paste it after the line you just commented out. (control-c):